sparkletown/sparkle/README.md

 **Note**: Stripe is NOT REQUIRED unless you will be testing ticketing integration.

-First, you need to install the CLI.
-For Homebrew, use
+First, you need to install the [Stripe CLI](https://stripe.com/docs/stripe-cli).

+If you use Homebrew, you can install it as follows:

 ```bash
 brew install stripe/stripe-cli/stripe